Thomas Carneal

 Fear in the Cold War

-Thomas Carneal expresses being fearful the Soviets were coming anytime during the Cold War.
-In case the Soviets crossed the border, he recalls his unit continually practiced drills so they were ready at a moment's notice.
-On occasion when he was on the West Germany/Czech border, he remembers he waved at a Czech soldier who waved back and realized they did not want to go to war anymore than us.
+Thomas Carneal expressed being fearful the Soviets were coming anytime during the Cold War.
+In case the Soviets crossed the border, his unit continually practiced drills so they were ready at a moment's notice.
+On occasion when he was on the West Germany/Czech border, he waved at a Czech soldier who waved back and realized they did not want to go to war anymore than us.

 Share YouTube: